 The TAP® 3 appliance is a proven treatment protocol for mild to severe OSA.
 The relatively simple design attaches the upper and lower jaws together by utilizing a small hook and socket mechanism and holds the adjustment position until the device is removed.
 The TAP® 3 uses a small, detachable key that can be used by the patient to self-manage the adjustments incrementally, allowing the jaw the opportunity to adapt gradually, until the desired position is achieved.
 The key can be used while the appliance is in place and once adjusted correctly, the key is removed and the patient can completely close their mouth with the appliance inside.
 This unobtrusive, self-adjustability is one of the reasons TAP® has a compliance rate of 95%.

-The American Academy of Sleep Medicine (AASM) has stated that oral appliance therapy is indicated as a first treatment of choice for patients with primary snoring and/or mild obstructive sleep apnea and as a second treatment option for patients with moderate or severe sleep apnea who cannot tolerate CPAP and/or are not good candidates for surgery.
+The American Academy of Sleep Medicine (AASM) has stated that oral appliance therapy is indicated as a first treatment of choice for patients with primary snoring and/or mild obstructive sleep apnea and as a second treatment option for patients with moderate or severe sleep apnea who fail, refuse CPAP treatment, cannot tolerate CPAP and/or are not good candidates for surgery.

 Therefore, oral appliance therapy is indicated for:

 As you adjust to your oral appliance. you may temporarily experience certain symptoms that will abate as time goes on, but which should be mentioned to our office to allow us to make any necessary adjustments: